National Club: Today

 The National Club maintains its historic clubhouse at 303 Bay Street, composed of three large principal dining rooms, eleven private meeting rooms and three lounges.
 A new rooftop patio and enclosure was opened in early 2014.
 A major renovation was undertaken in 2017-18 that created a new bistro-style wine bar and open kitchen dining facility on the front of the 4th floor of the Club called the "1874 Bar & Grill".
 The National Club has six rooms of hotel-style accommodations for visiting members and guests.
 The red brick, four-storey Georgian building has undergone several periods of extensive internal renovation in its history to maintain both the cosmetic and mechanical aspects of the facilities.
 In 2014 the National Club received the "Club of the Year Award" from the Canadian Society of Club Managers.

 The National Club has a significant collection of Canadian art and a wine cellar with approximately 40,000 bottles.
 Stained glass windows in the Main Dining Room depicting the arms of Canada and the provinces were created by the Toronto company of Pringle & London, which worked with Tiffany & Co. and also installed many of the Toronto church and cathedral stained glass windows in the late 1800s and early 1900s.
 The National Club is connected to the Toronto PATH system of concourses and tunnels through an unmarked door leading to the lower level of the Scotia Plaza.
 The National Club is affiliated with approximately 250 other private clubs in Canada and around the world, providing its members with reciprocal dining and accommodation privileges.

 Membership

 Members must be men or women over the age of 21 years and be of good character, and be reviewed and approved by the Board of Directors.
 The National Club has approximately 500 resident members, in addition to members in senior, overseas and other categories.
 The National Club was one of the earliest Toronto private city clubs to extend full membership to women in 1992.

 The membership of the former Ontario Club joined the National Club in 2010 after the lease expired on its own clubhouse in Commerce Court.

 Prominent members

 The National Club has had on its roster a number of noted Canadians, including many national and provincial politicians.
-Sir Wilfrid Laurier was an early member and sat for a portrait after opening the current clubhouse in 1907.
+Sir Wilfrid Laurier, the seventh prime minister of Canada, was an early member and sat for a portrait after opening the current clubhouse in 1907.
 Others include: